 xcrun simctl boot "iPhone 16"

-After adding the MCP server to your IDE/Client, instruct your AI assistant to use the available tools.
-Be descriptive and straight to the point in your prompts.
+After adding the MCP server to your IDE/Client, you can instruct your AI assistant to use the available tools.
+Here are some example prompts:

 Find the video called "Beginner Recipe for Tonkotsu Ramen" by Way of Ramen, click on like video, after liking write a comment "this was delicious, will make it next Friday", share the video with the first contact in your whatsapp list.